mvolkmann/mvolkmann.github.com/programming/sed-article.md

-There are examples of branching to a label (`b`) and clearing PatSpace (`z`) in the "Hold Space" section later.
+There are examples of branching to a label (`b`) and clearing PatSpace (`z`) in the "Hold Space" section below.

 The `n` command prints the current contents of PatSpace before reading the next line,